databendlabs/databend-docs/docs/en/guides/00-overview/index.md

 import DocsOverview from '@site/src/components/DocsOverview'

-Welcome to the Databend (pronounced as /ˈdeɪtəˌbɛnd/) Guides, covering all aspects of Databend Editions.
+Welcome to the Databend (pronounced as /ˈdeɪtəˌbɛnd/) Guides, covering all Databend products.

 <DocsOverview />